Skip to Content

 No, it's not named after the incredible Janet Jackson song.
 Yet you feel like you've stumbled into the middle of one of her music videos when you step into this club.
 From pumping, industrial-type music to a truly energetic mix of patrons, Control Club is a night out not for the faint-hearted.
 Our favorite gay-friendly bar in Bucharest, always attracts a large LGBTQ crowd, especially on Tuesday evenings when drinks are half-price.
 Weekends are also busy, with the dance floor inside in full swing.
 The food here is delicious too, with a very mixed menu.
 Control Club is located at Strada Constantin Mille 4 and is open daily until around 6 am.

 The baby on the gay scene of Bucharest.
-Iub opened up in 2024 and is a welcome addition to the gay scene of Bucharest.
-It's got a very local vibe, but almost everyone now in the country speaks English, particularly the young generation.
+Iub opened up in 2024 and is a welcome addition to the gay scene of Bucharest. iub Bar has a very local vibe, but almost everyone in the country now speaks English, particularly the young generation.
 On weekends it gets busy with lots of cute locals hanging out here.
 They also put on shows and host themed nights like karaoke.
 Iub is located at Strada Blănari 12, București 030167, and is open every evening from 9 pm until 2 am.
 On weekends it's open until 4 am.

 Linea/Closer to the Moon